Learn the common signs of mental illness in adults and adolescents.

 Brand name: Strattera®

-Atomoxetine is a prescription medication that is used to treat individuals with attention deficit hyperactivity disorder (ADHD).
+Atomoxetine is a prescription medication that is used to treat attention-deficit hyperactivity disorder (ADHD).

-Symptoms of ADHD interfere with an individual’s ability to function at school or work or in social settings and include:
+Symptoms of ADHD interfere can affect a person’s ability to function at school, work or in social settings.
+Symptoms can include:

 Hyperactivity is less common in adults.
 A person may have severe inattention without hyperactivity or impulsivity.